-Referring to the details mentioned in Note 32.1 to the consolidated financial statements, and taking into consideration the undertaking letter given by the Founders of the Company to undertake any losses that might result from non-collection of the amounts due from the main contractor of the Unincorporated Joint Operation up to the end of the year 2016.
-We are unable to determine provision required, if any, resulting from non-collection of the amounts due from the main contractor of that project (Unincorporated Join Operation) or from the liability to settle the whole amount of borrowings due to the banks related to the Unincorporated Joint Operation given that the other partner to the Unincorporated Joint Operation has already been declared as under liquidation.
+Referring to the details mentioned in note no. (32.1) to the consolidated financial statements, and taking into consideration the undertaking letter given by the Founders of the Company to undertake any losses that might result from non-collection of the amounts due from the main contractor of the Unincorporated Joint Operation up to the end of the year 2016.
+We are unable to determine provision required, if any, resulting from non-collection of the amounts due from the main contractor of that project (Unincorporated Join Operation) or from the liability to settle the whole amount of borrowings due to the bank resulted from the Unincorporated Joint Operation given that the other partner to the unincorporated joint operation has already been declared as under liquidation.